allWAIs/react-wai/docs/CONTRIBUTING.md

 ## Pull Request Management Rules

 A pull request will be merged if it has two or more approvals.
-If comments are made on the PR but there are no additional comments for three months, the issue will be closed.
+If comments are made on the PR but there are no additional comments for two weeks, the issue will be closed.